Different Types of Socks: A Complete-ish Guide

 Tactical socks are designed to meet the requirements of US military branches so they can be worn with uniforms, from PT to combat.
 Darn Tough’s tactical socks are Berry compliant and available in military spec colors.

-Finally, we have Work sockswhich are made to be durable, comfortable, and protective for those spending long days in heavy duty footwear, like leather boots and rubber boots.
+Work socks are made to be durable, comfortable, and protective for those spending long days in heavy boots, steel-toes, or rubber footwear.
+They keep the leg protected, reduce rubbing, and stay firmly in place without slipping.

 Worker with ripped pants sitting in the Men's Steely Work socks